About Hamilton Rotary Club

 After a long and wonderful home with the Royal Connaught Hotel (over 90 years), Rotary moved to the Art Gallery of Hamilton.
 The Rotary Club of Hamilton moved out of downtown and meets at MIP – McMaster Innovation Park.

 If you are a Rotarian and you plan to be in Hamilton or if you are a local Rotarian looking to do a make-up, please come to our meetings – you are always welcome.

-If you are not in a Rotary Club but would like more information, please contact us and we will be glad to help you.
+If you are not in a Rotary Club but would like more information to become a member, please contact us and we will be glad to help you.

-World War I erupted and caused many disruptions not the least of which was food rationing which at times resulted in meager lunches.
-The Club found many activities related to the War that needed the many talents of the members and responded whole-heartedly.
+World War I erupted and caused many disruptions not the least of which was food rationing which at times resulted in simple lunches.
+The Hamilton Rotary Club found many activities related to the War that needed the many talents of the members and responded whole-heartedly.

-In 1916 The Royal Connaught Hotel was erected and the Club held its first meeting at that location in June, 1916.
-At the outset the main Hotel dining room was located on the main floor where a restaurant now occupies the space.
+In 1916 The Royal Connaught Hotel was erected and the Hamilton Rotary Club held its first meeting at that location in June, 1916.
+At the outset the main Hotel dining room was located on the main floor.
 Many of the Club meetings were held there even after the ‘new’ wing was constructed in 1931 and the Ballroom became available.
 By June of 1918, close to the end of WW I, the Hotel was charging 90 cents per lunch.